 Pollen preservation was found to be variable as might be expected from the contrasting humic sediment at the base of the profile and the more minerogenic, overlying silt and clay of salt marsh and mud flat origin.
 However, the pollen spectra obtained show interesting and significant changes throughout the c.0.9m of sediment.
-These changes have been described as local pollen assemblage zone DUN4: 1-3 from the base of the profile at 0.90m upward.
-These are defined and described in table 3 below and shown graphically in Figure 10.
+These changes have been described as local pollen assemblage zones (l.p.a.z.)
+DUN4: 1-5 from the base of the profile at 0.90m upward.
+These are defined and described in table 3 below and shown graphically in Figure 11.